calipho-sib/nextprot-scripts/README.md

 ## Preparing new releases

-The script below should be executed by a human to make a new release.
+The script `nxs-fire-and-prepare-next-release.sh` executes the following instructions:

-It will eventually merge into master, thus triggering the execution of `nxs-release.sh` by jenkins to create a new release.
+1. it merges branch develop into master (triggering the execution of `nxs-release.sh` by jenkins to create a new release)

-### nxs-fire-and-prepare-next-release.sh
+2. it prepare the next development snapshot in develop

+Here is the usage:

 ```
 $ nxs-fire-and-prepare-next-release.sh -h